mizzta/project-02/README.md

 Game starts with 3 balls.
 You will score 1 point when the opponent couldn't catch the ball.
-However, if the "Blue" ball hit opponent's paddle, the your paddle will increase the width;
+However, if the "Blue" ball hit opponent's paddle, your paddle will grow a bit;
-         if the "Pink" ball hit opponent's paddle, the your paddle will shrink; if the "Yellow" ball was being hitted, nothing will happen.
+         if the "Pink" ball hit opponent's paddle, your paddle will shrink; if the "Yellow" ball was being hitted, nothing will happen.